Want to know what Steve Jobs thought was the ultimate key to achieving success?

 6. Use the “Just 5 Minutes” Method

-The key is to honestly allow yourself to stop at 5 minutes—no matter what.
-That’s what allows your brain to accept the method as legit and also lets it overcome the mental hurdle that makes your brain want to wander around and focus on anything but your task.
+The secret is always to give oneself permission to stop after 5 minutes.
+That’s what enables your brain to recognize the approach as legitimate and enables it to go over the mental barrier that causes it to want to stray and concentrate on things other than your task.

 7. Recite a Focus Mantra

 I like to think of mantras as a totem you can take with you anywhere you go.
 They serve the same purpose—reminding you to stay focused—but can be done anywhere and anytime.

 I find the most powerful type of mantra to be based on reality.
 I learned this approach from Dr. Jon Fader—a performance coach who was on “Good Morning America”—and his book Life as Sport: What Top Athletes Can Teach You about How to Win in Life.
 He calls this “objective optimism.”

 You basically develop a mantra based on your own particular accomplishment in life.
 In this way, the mantra has more weight than just fluffy positivism; it also has the weight of actual success.

 - You could say, “Just another day of heading to the gym—easy” if you’re having trouble getting yourself to the gym despite having technically gone there a lot of times already.

 - After accepting a promotion, if you experience imposter syndrome, merely tell yourself, “I’m here for a reason,” to help you remember that you are the real deal and that others have noticed your efforts.

 - I’ve done all the work,” to remind yourself that your prior efforts have developed the greatest version of you for the event, if you’re anxious about an approaching sporting event but have trained carefully for it.